daniel-munro/ratgtex-pipeline/README.md

 ### Merging same-tissue datasets

 Sets of samples from the same tissue, collected by different studies, can be run individually and then run as a merged dataset.
 These merges (e.g. NAcc1 + NAcc2 + NAcc3 = NAcc) are specified in the config.
-Keep the merged tissue names commented out in the `run` list at first to run the individual datasets, at least until RSEM and regtools junctions are run on all their samples.
-Run `scripts/setup/setup_merged_tissues.sh` to set up the merged directories, which involves symlinking to all the RSEM and regtools outputs, and merging the rat ID lists.
+Keep the merged tissue names commented out in the `run` list at first to run the individual datasets, at least before running Pantry phenotyping.
+Run `scripts/setup/setup_merged_tissues.sh` to set up the merged directories.
 Then, uncomment the merged tissue names in the `run` list and run them.

 ## Help